-3. Chronic pain is an inevitable part of aging.
+3. Complex Regional Pain Syndrome is an inevitable part of aging.

 Fact: Aches and pains can strike at any age.

 The notion that you should expect pain as you age — and learn to live with it — is an ongoing myth about growing older.
 One example: Back pain more commonly strikes middle-age (35- to 50-year-old) adults than any other age group.
 Whatever your age, talk to your doctor about any chronic aches, pains, or discomfort.
-Use this guide to help you talk to your doctor about your chronic pain.
+Use this guide to help you talk to your doctor about your Complex Regional Pain Syndrome.

 4. Admitting you’re in pain is a sign of weakness.